xuankimtran/docs-1/pages/katalon-studio/docs/web-selection-methods.md

 Working with XPath, you can:

 * Set the priority of XPath locators.
-* Decide which object properties to be used for recognizing objects.
+* Decide which object properties are used to recognize objects.
 * Override the global settings in a specific object.
-To do so, open an object view and configure a selection method used for this object particularly.
+To do so, open an object view and configure a selection method used for this object in particular.

 If **XPath** is set as the default selection method when spying and recording, Katalon Studio generates a list of Smart XPaths automatically.